+Charles F. Curry Jr. of California won election to the 72nd Congress (1931–1933) as a write-in candidate on November 4, 1930.
 Oldest Known Freshman Representative: On July 7, 1953, after winning a special election at the age of 78, James B. Bowler of Illinois became the oldest known freshman Member to serve in the U.S. House of Representatives.

-Record Number of Traditional Freshman: The 54th Congress (1895–1897) brought in a record-setting freshman class of 176 traditional first-term Members.
+At 34 years, Representative Philip F. Thomas of Maryland has the longest period of nonconsecutive service in House history.
+Representative Thomas served in the 26th Congress (1839–1841), and was later re-elected to the 44th Congress (1875–1877).
+Record Number of Traditional Freshman: The 54th Congress (1895–1897) brought in a record-setting freshman class of 178 traditional first-term Members.
 The record-breaking Congress’s makeup was not complete on opening day.
 It had the largest recorded number of contested elections at a total of 38 cases.

 First Posthumous Election: According to the Biographical Directory of the U.S. Congress, John Coffee of Georgia died September 25, 1836, but was reelected posthumously on October 3, 1836, “announcement of his death not having been received.”